Evangelion: 1.0 You Are (Not) Alone: Japanese critical response

 Newtype, a Japanese pop culture magazine, claimed that Evangelion 1.0 "was greeted with the highest praise and acclaim of 2007".
 Matthew Roe of Anime News Network reported that the film received considerable positive feedback from fans and critics, eventually becoming one of the most praised and highest-grossing Japanese animated films of that year.
-Japanese critics welcomed and reviewed the feature film positively, putting emphasis on its visuals.
-The website Cinemarche praised the city of Tokyo-3 and the Evangelion weapons depicted in CG, describing them as "powerful images that have never been experienced before".
-Anime Kansou, on the other hand, praised the "superb" movements of the Angel Ramiel and the use of 3D CGI during Operation Yashima, giving the film four stars out of five.
-The magazine Excite praised the changes to Shinji's character, mentioning the fact that he doesn't run away like in the series, how he is generally less depressed than his original counterpart, and his new bonds.
+The magazine Excite praised the changes to Shinji's character, mentioning the fact that he does not run away like in the series, how he is generally less depressed than his original counterpart, and his new bonds.
 Another positive note for Excite would lie in the fact that during the Rebuild tetralogy, the bonds between the protagonist and his friends would be strengthened, making his strides and growing more as a character than Neon Genesis Evangelion.
 The scene in the film where Misato and Shinji hold hands before Operation Yashima was also met with praise.
-The website Anime Deeply appreciated the changes to the characterization of the characters, and more specifically on the trust present in the new Shinji's relationships.

-The differences were also well received by Filmest.jp, particularly the early appearance of Kaworu compared to the events of the original series.
-The site described the film's script as a "masterpiece", but criticized the lack of innovation of the slight changes introduced, which it said were unimpressive and lacking in surprise effect for longtime fans.
-Critic Yuichi Maeda also praised the film for its technical aspects, such as the new mecha design of the Eva-01 and the digital effects on the city of Tokyo-3, but criticized the screenplay.
-In his opinion, the reduction and cuts to the scenario of the classic series, already complicated in itself, would make the film incomprehensible to those who are not already fans.
-The little space dedicated to Rei Ayanami was also met with criticism, with Maeda blaming the scene in which Ayanami protects Eva-01 with her shield from Ramiel's beam of light: Rei and Unit-00 are barely visible on the screen, denoting in his opinion little attention given to the character.
-The film's 4DX release in 2020 also attracted positive comments from critics, who praised the effects used.